 •Seconds Between Attempts: The number of seconds SyncBackPro should pause before making another attempt to reconnect to the FTP server.

 •Read timeout (seconds): In some situations, e. g. when the connection is dropped, an FTP server may not respond to requests from SyncBackPro.
 This setting tells SyncBackPro how long to wait (in seconds) for an answer from the server whenever one is required.
 By default SyncBackPro will wait for 60 seconds before disconnecting and reconnecting to try again.

 •Scan threads: When SyncBack scans an FTP server, to see what files and folders are there, it does it one folder at a time on a single connection.
 This reduces the load on the FTP server, and in some cases, FTP servers only allow one connection at a time from a user.
 However, if you are allowed multiple simultaneous connections to an FTP server, and server load is not an issue, then you can configure SyncBack to use multiple connections to scan the FTP server.
 This can drastically reduce the scanning time, but results can vary.
 You will get the best results when you have multiple folders.
 Multi-threaded FTP scanning will not improve performance if you are only scanning the contents of one folder that only contains files.
 The maximum number of threads is 32.

-CompleteFTP (V12.1.0 or newer) includes a feature to enable single-call directory scanning (see the Folder-tree file setting in the Details section of CompleteFTP).
+CompleteFTP (Professional and Enterprise Editions V12.1.0 or newer) includes a feature to enable single-call directory scanning (see the Folder-tree file setting in the Details section of CompleteFTP).
 SyncBackPro will automatically use this feature if it is available, resulting in considerably faster scanning of the FTP server.